-Summer time and the living is easy.
+Summertime and the living is easy.
 Well, maybe for some but not for most band directors.
 They are busy preparing for marching band camp, recruiting new members, hosting summer sectionals, washing cars to help raise funds for the program, meeting with staff to go over ideas for the season, arranging music, writing drill, and then drinking a few more cups of coffee to stay awake for the next Game of Thrones episode.
 And, after that episode is over, they will go back to work starting to consider music to program for their concert bands.
-Yes folks, music education is a 24-7-365 job.
+Yes, folks, music education is a 24-7-365 job.

 While many directors have a handle on the current trends for marching band, many still program their concert band selections in an “old school” way.
 They get the promotional CDs from Hal Leonard or other publishers, select a few pieces, add a Sousa march, and BAM! that’s the program.
-Or, they view a list of “approved” works by some organization in their state that says “these are the works that are acceptable for your ensembles to play at festival.”
-Then, they select a few in the grade level they think is best for their program (or that they know and are comfortable with), and program those.
+Or, they view a list of “approved” works by some organization in their state that says “these are the works that are acceptable for your ensembles to play at a festival.”
+Then, they select a few in the grade level they think is best for their program (or that they know and are comfortable with) and program those.

 Now, I am not here to cast doubt on the quality of the music on those promotional CDs or within the state-approved lists.
 What I would like to say is this: changing the way you program music for concert ensembles will improve your program.
 Here are my thoughts on a simple way to program music for your next concert band:

 Something Old, Something New, Something Borrowed, Something Blue: Ah, yes.
 The old saying that people use when planning a wedding.
-In order to have good luck, the bride is to wears something from each of these categories.
+In order to have good luck, the bride is to wear something from each of these categories.
 This idea works for concert band programming as well.

 Select a piece of merit from the original works for concert band before 1990.
 A piece by Grainger, Holst, Persichetti, Hindemith, Dello Joio, or Ives (just to name a very small handful).
 Pieces by substantial composers from the early days of concert band literature are important to the foundation of our art, much like Beethoven, Mozart, Mahler, and Stravinsky are to orchestral writing.
 Our students and audiences should be familiar with these composers.